Focus on Portishead

 We also have roles supporting three young, sociable men to achieve their goal to live as independently as possible.
 You'll support them in their daily living; they have jobs, play football and other sports, and socialise regularly.

-We also have roles supporting two young men and a young lady who share a home and lead busy lives.
+We also have roles supporting two young men and two young ladies who share a home and lead busy lives.

 The people we support are involved in recruiting their own support workers, so you'll meet each other and from there, if you're successful, we'll offer you a role.